upstream-se/guidebook-draft/docs/foundations/discipline/index.md

 # The Discipline of Upstream Software Engineering

+> ⚠️ **This page is under active construction.**
+> The conceptual structure is stable, but content is being expanded and refined.

 This section defines **Upstream Software Engineering** as a discipline.

 It does not introduce tools, templates, or practices.